BadgeLabs/mocha-eslint/README.md

 ## Notes

 This module does not make any decisions about which ESLint rules to run.
 Make sure your project has a `.eslintrc` file if you want ESLint to do anything.
-As of version 1.0.0, no rules are enabled by default.

 [npm-image]: https://img.shields.io/npm/v/mocha-eslint.svg
 [npm-url]: https://www.npmjs.com/package/mocha-eslint